bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 5. Under **Integration** do the following:

    a.
 Copy the **Test mode client ID** and make sure to store it at a safe place.
-You will use the client ID in a later step to update `NEXT_PUBLIC_STRIPE_CLIENT_ID` in the .env file.
+In a later step, you'll set the client ID as the value of the `NEXT_PUBLIC_STRIPE_CLIENT_ID` variable in the `.env` file.

    b.
 Set **OAuth settings** to **OAuth for Standard accounts**.